Hashem Aghajari

-Seyyed Hashem Aghajari (سیدهاشم آقاجری, born 1957) is an Iranian historian, university professor and a critic of the government of the Islamic Republic who was sentenced to death in 2002 for apostasy for a speech he gave on Islam urging Iranians to "not blindly follow" Islamic clerics.
+Seyyed Hashem Aghajari (سید هاشم آقاجری, born 1957) is an Iranian historian, university professor and a critic of the government of the Islamic Republic who was sentenced to death in 2002 for apostasy for a speech he gave on Islam urging Iranians to "not blindly follow" Islamic clerics.
 In 2004, after domestic Iranian and international outcry, his sentence was reduced to five years in prison.

-His procecution generated large protest crowds and was seen as a "test case" in the struggle between Iranian reformists and hard-liners over the future of the Islamic Republic, with liberal reformists seeking greater freedom and hardliners defending the orthodoxy of the Guardianship of the Islamic Jurist.
+His prosecution generated large protest crowds and was seen as a "test case" in the struggle between Iranian reformists and hard-liners over the future of the Islamic Republic, with liberal reformists seeking greater freedom and hardliners defending the orthodoxy of the Guardianship of the Islamic Jurist.

 Background

-Hashem Aghajari served in the Iran-Iraq War where he lost his right leg below the knee, and his brother.
+Hashem Aghajari served in the Iran–Iraq War where he lost his right leg below the knee, and his brother.
 He has been described as having an "impeccable Islamic revolutionary record."

 At least prior to his speech controversy he was a history professor at Tarbiat Modares University, a teacher-training college in Tehran.

 As of November 2002 he belonged to the Islamic Revolutionary Mujahidin Organisation ("a left-wing" reformist political group).